deargle/deargle.github.io/_class/cu/2019/spring/msbx5500-spring-2020.md

 You will complete several security-domain-based projects.
 These projects will be improved through iterative feedback, and will follow the form of CRISP-DM.

-# Update Post-Semester -- What We Actually Learned (a lot!)

-**Learning objectives and Topics**
-*	Be conversant in and understand the workings of the following:
-    * induction of supervised machine learning models for classification tasks
-        *	understand over- and under-fitting, and strategies for dealing with overfitting (X-fold cross-validation)
-        *	understand how models can actually fit models (information gain, loss-functions minimization, etc), and how certain models (e.g., logistic regressions, decision trees) actually make probability predictions
-    *	differences between supervised vs unsupervised machine learning
-    *	induction of models versus the use of models
-    *	converting model probability predictions to binary predictions; choosing a  decision boundary (cutoff threshold)
-    *	model evaluation, including ROC curves and precision-recall curves, confusion   matrices and attendant metrics, F1, PPV, TPR, business-context application of   evaluation metrics
-    *	containerized app development (e.g., Docker)
-*	Deployment and use of fitted models
-    *	considerations for deployment of models (e.g., speed of prediction?
-Update-ability? data storage size of model?
-    *	serializing fit models from e.g. a jupyter notebook flow, and unserializing them for usage in an API to obtain predictions
-        *	serializing entire data-preparation workflow objects ('pipelines') for simplification of the "use of model" step
-        *	Different modes of using serialized models, including storing python "pickled" models as files, or saving serialized models to a bytes field in a database
-    *	environment variables and their use in local development of models, and deployment of the same to cloud platforms such as heroku
-    *	containerized app development to simplify and modularize the development of apps which use models (e.g., Docker, with local containers versus deploying docker containers to Heroku)
-    *	use of GCP container-ready operating system to run Docker
-    *	Integration of models into a web environment, including storing output of model predictions into a SQL database for later retrieval, and also parallel use of key-value datastores (mongo).
-*	Sharing of analysis and results
-    *	use of jupyter notebooks on various popular jupyterhub providers -- e.g., AWS Sagemaker, GCP colab, Kaggle, local Anaconda installation, mybinder.org
-        *	rendering of jupyter notebooks via nbviewer services provided either locally, or on github, github gists, etc
-    *	understand conceptually and demonstrate competence with source-code management tools (e.g., Git and GitHub), for personal use and for team work.
-    *	markdown text formatting language to simplify the sharing of writeups on the internet
-        *	rendering of markdown via GiHub Pages websites (Jekyll)
-    *	Understand and practice using the CRISP-DM, both for performing a datamining workflow, as well as for documenting and sharing process and findings
-*	Competence with Linux scripting and all attendant things, including SSH and SCP and console text-editing (e.g., Vim).
-*	Experience self-solving coding challenges via navigating code library documentation, and via attaching a debugger and stepping through code
-*	Apply all of the above to an information security analytics context
-    *	Explore information security-related applications of machine learning approaches, such as for malicious network traffic flagging, malware identification, network anomaly detection, atypical user behavior flagging.
-Projects with several of the aforementioned.
-Discuss uses of combinations of machine learning with modern tool suites, including Windows Defender, and Hybrid Analysis.
-*	Conceptual discussion and demonstration of AWS services for data lakes, including posting JSON data to Gateway API -> AWS Firehose -> S3 buckets, crawl with AWS glue, query with AWS Athena.

 # Classroom Policies